kylep/kyle.pericak.com/content/posts/python/python-pypi.md

 title: Upload a Python Package to PyPi
-description: Uploading a python package to PyPi so it can be pulled with pip
+summary: Sharing a custom python package on PyPi so it can be pulled with pip
 slug: python-pypi
-category: python
+category: development
-tags: python
+tags: python,pypi
 date: 2019-09-06
 modified: 2019-10-2
 status: published
+image: pypi.png
+thumbnail: pypi-thumb.png

+**This post is linked to from the [FOSS Python App Project](/open-source-cli-project)**

+---

+At a high level, the steps to upload a package to PyPi are as follows:

 1. Write the project code
-1. Create a release on github and put it in the `download_url` of setup.py
+1. Create a release on GitHub and put it in the `download_url` of setup.py
 1. Write a setup.py file to build and describe the project
 1. Write a setup.cfg file pointing to the readme
 1. create a source distribution

 # Write the project code

 I'm not going to cover how to build a python project in this post, but here's the very small and simple project I used when learning this procedure: